simocaruso/ICLP25SchedulingFramework/README.md

+# A Framework for Solving ASP-Based Scheduling Problems in Healthcare
 This folder contains the econdings and instances necessary for reproducing the experiments presented in the paper "A Framework for Solving Logic-Based Scheduling Problems in Healthcare"

 The folder is structured as follows: